-The Progress Committee will review cases of students who are not in compliance with the academic and professional standards of OHSU and the Radiation Therapy Program, and can recommend academic or professional probation.
-The Progress Committee is also responsible for academic and professional development review and dismissal recommendations.
+The Progress Committee will review cases of students who are not in compliance with the academic and professional standards of OHSU and the Radiation Therapy Program and can recommend academic or professional probation.
+The Committee is also responsible for academic and professional development review, disciplinary action decisions and dismissal recommendations.